 The death of a loved one floods us with feelings of grief, loss, and sadness.
 As those left behind grapple with this human loss.
 The absolute last thing needed is the dagger of probate.

 Probate is a trap for the unwary.
-It can ensnare one’s estate upon death even for uncontested wills.
+It can ensnare one’s estate upon death, even for uncontested wills.
 This can plunges the estate into a slow and costly probate process.
-While this process is foreign and confusing to a layperson, it is a boon to the pockets of estate lawyers.
+While this process is foreign and confusing to a layperson, it is a boon to estate lawyers’ pockets.

 There is a misnomer that the government stands in the loot line.
 It is ready to pillage the decedent’s estate by way of what is known as the death tax.
 In truth and fact, it’s not death and taxes most of us should be worrying about but death and probate.
 In large part, this is due to a very friendly and favorable federal exemption.
 It shields most estates from taxation.

 The federal exemption was not friendly at all.
 Estate attorneys had to resort to complicated trusts to shelter an estate from the death tax.
 Indeed, the federal exemption was as low as $675,000 in 2001.
 Upon one’s death, the taxman would cometh like the hovering presence of the grim reaper.
 He can carve out a low 37% tax on every dollar of the decedent’s estate over the exempt amount.

 This tax was so unfair that President George Bush passed a massive tax reform relief package in 2001.
-It raised the federal exemption incrementally over time.
+It raised the federal exemption over time.
 Now it exceeds five million dollars.
 Many taxpayers gave an enormous sigh of relief.
 There was a possibility that these welcome and beneficial changes would phase out.
 Congress acted in 2013 passed the American Taxpayer Relief Act.
 This Act made permanent the dramatic increases in the federal exemption.
 The wisdom of Congress was not lost on the next presidential administration.
 In 2018 came the Tax Cuts and Jobs Act, which doubled the exemption.
 As we sit here today, the federal exemption is over $11,000,000 – yup, that’s a whopping eleven million dollars.
 And for a couple, this can exceed $22,000,000.